Spend a day walking on Dartmoor with your camera at hand. We will look at basic camera techniques as we capture the landscape around us.

 About your tutor;

 Fern is an award winning photographer working predominantly in medium format film.
 She is a postgraduate of the University of the Arts London.
-She’s passionate about image making and the natural world, so has devised this workshop to share this passion with other women who want to make connections to the landscape while learning a create new skill.
+She’s passionate about image making and the natural world, so has devised this workshop to share this passion with other women who want to make connections to the landscape while learning a creative new skill.
 Fern spent four and a half years living in the woods, off grid on Dartmoor and so has acquired outdoor skills in nature connection which she will happily pass on to participants along the way.